approov/quickstart-flutter-httpclient/README.md

 ## ADDING APPROOV SUPPORT

 The following sections describe how to use the example included in the Quickstart's approov_http_client plugin directory (`quickstart-flutter-httpclient/approov_http_client/example`) and we recommend that you go through this first, before attempting an Approov integration into your own app.
-For instructions specific to an app integration, plese refer to section "Approov in your own app".
+For instructions specific to an app integration, plese refer to section [Approov in Your Own App](#approov-in-your-own-app).

 ### Add the Latest Approov SDK